 DHCP

 Dynamic Host Configuration Protocol (DHCP) is essential in networking for automatically assigning IP addresses and network configurations to devices on a network.
-Here’s a beginner-friendly breakdown that you could use for a blog post.

 Introduction to DHCP